autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 * **Trigger Event** - trigger an event when a match occurs.
 You can also specify the **Event interval** to further specify the minimum frequency in seconds at which workflow execution is performed.
 * **Perform Action** - specify one or more workflows to perform on a match.

+**Example Use Case**
+Imagine your AutoPi CAN-FD Pro is configured to collect only a limited set of data parameters at a low frequency (for example, once per hour).
+If a specific error message appears on the CAN bus, you can use a frame listener to react immediately.
+In this scenario, the frame listener detects the error message and triggers a custom action such as increasing logging frequency or enabling additional loggers.
+This allows you to capture more detailed data around the issue, making it much easier to investigate and identify the root cause.

 ---

 ## Event Reactors